The Best Vegan Restaurants in Los Angeles

 Shojin

-Shojin (333 S. Alameda St. Suite 310, Little Tokyo Shopping Center 3F, Los Angeles 90013) is perfect for vegan date night, offering macrobiotic vegan sushi in a fine dining setting in Little Tokyo.
-An extensive menu of flavor-popping creations and a large selection of sakes are sure to please even the pickiest palates.
-It's reassuring to see their “no chemical preservatives, no artificial color and no chemical seasonings” promise on the menu.
+Shojin (333 S. Alameda St. Suite 310, Little Tokyo Shopping Center 3F, Los Angeles 90013) is perfect for a vegan date night, offering gluten-free, macrobiotic vegan sushi in a fine dining setting in Little Tokyo.
+A second location opened in Culver City in March 2013.
+The extensive menu of flavor-popping creations and a large selection of sakes are sure to please even the pickiest palates.
+It's reassuring to see their promise of "no chemical preservatives, no artificial color and no chemical seasonings" on the menu.

-Organic Soul Food Platter at Stuff I Eat in Inglewood
+Organic Soul Food Sampler Plate at Stuff I Eat in Inglewood

 Stuff I Eat

-This vegan soul food / Cali-Mex restaurant in Inglewood serves up fresh comfort cuisine and "to-live-for" raw desserts.
-European-style communal tables, art by locals on the walls, and one of the best brunches in Los Angeles make Stuff I Eat (114 N Market St., Inglewood 90301) a mouthwatering experience.
+This vegan soul food / Cal-Mex restaurant in Inglewood serves up fresh comfort cuisine and "to-live-for" raw desserts.
+European-style communal tables, art by locals on the walls, and signatures like the Organic Soul Food Sampler Plate make Stuff I Eat (114 N Market St., Inglewood 90301) a mouthwatering experience.
 Chef Babette embodies the healthy vegan lifestyle and her menu is an extension of her vivacious spirit.

 Vinh Loi Tofu

-In an unassuming strip mall deep in the heart of Reseda, sits the small but mighty Vinh Loi Tofu (18625 Sherman Way, #101 Reseda 91335), a Vietnamese vegan joint so well-loved that regulars let owner Kevin Tran order for them.
+In an unassuming strip mall deep in the heart of Reseda, sits the small but mighty Vinh Loi Tofu (18625 Sherman Way, #101 Reseda 91335), a Vietnamese vegan joint so beloved that regulars like NBA legend John Salley often let owner Kevin Tran order for them.
 Just tell him what flavors or textures you’re in the mood for and he’ll suggest something "better than what’s on the menu."
-He’s embraced his eccentricity lately by way of his new t-shirts: "I Pick—You Eat" and "If You Want the Best, You Can’t Request…" Yes, the food is that good and we trust him that much.
+Tran's motto "I Pick, You Eat" was recently featured on limited edition tote bags.